 Sustainability in Shopware

 Many businesses are experimenting with ways to be environmentally conscious through paperless products, using recycled materials, and biodegradable products.
 There are many different ways eCommerce brands may impact the environment.
-Here are some examples related to Shopware-based eCommerce:
+Here are some examples related to Shopware eCommerce:

 - Communicate climate protection projects on your marketing channels by using subtle labels.